 It's then onto the next shot and repeat the process as above.

-Once the shoot is complete, I then come back to the office and upload the photos to my hard drive, catalogue them, and start the editing process. - This is another job in and of itself.
+Once the shoot is complete, I then come back to the office and upload and backup the photos to multiple hard drives, catalogue them, and start the editing process. - This is another job in and of itself.

 I won't go into the details of how I edit the photos in this blog post, however to give you an idea, for a one hour shoot like this one, it took me around 3-4 hours to edit the photos to a good standard to market the property online.

 I hope you enjoyed and understand a little more of what goes into a property and interiors photography shoot now?

 To find out more about my property photography and rates, then please get in touch here.

 I shoot interiors for all kinds of clients, from private investors, estate agents, interior designers, commercial photography clients, and also property developers.